 You’ll pass by three sets of mountain ranges on your way through Chambless and Amboy, where you can find Roy’s, another famous Route 66 stop, and Amboy Crater.
 Pass through a dotting of small towns before you hit Barstow.
 At Blue Cut, Route 66 crosses the San Andreas Fault.
 You’ll keep traveling until you reach San Bernadino, home of the world’s first McDonald’s.

 Enter Los Angeles, where you’ll take Sunset Boulevard into Santa Monica to Ocean Avenue, where Route 66 ends and a plaque dedicates US 66 as the Will Rogers Highway.
-Celebrate the end of your journey at the Santa Monica Pier.
+You can celebrate the end of your journey with a toast on the Santa Monica Pier.